 Authentication is critical to security, so it is fortunate to note that when it comes to identifying customers, most automated customer service systems are able to authenticate the consumer.
 Authentication, of course, is not only beneficial for security purposes, it also helps to improve the personalization of the experience a customer receives.

-When it comes to authentication measures, however, systems like traditional interactive voice response (IVR) tend to be quite limited in their ability to offer effective authentication, due to the limitations of touchtone.
+When it comes to authentication measures, however, systems like traditional Visual Interactive Voice response (IVR) tend to be quite limited in their ability to offer effective authentication, due to the limitations of touchtone.
 When utilizing traditional IVR, authentication is usually in the form of an account number that the customer is expected to type in on the phone’s keypad.
 Of course, while this may be what is requested, often the customer does not have this information readily available, leading the customer to generally skip this important step.

 In an ideal world, an effective telephone authentication solution would be able to quickly and non-intrusively verify customers, perhaps without them even knowing it.
 Since customer service is all about ease of use for the client, customer authentication should not impede the user experience.
 Unfortunately, when it comes to the standard IVR solutions, the verification process often proves to be both time consuming and potentially less effective from a security point of view.